 However, many teachers fear attempting to showcase English class since the level is so low, they can’t think what to do!
 In traditional English classrooms, most pupils are incapable of speaking basic English, let alone putting on a show in English.
 However, teachers using my games and methods will not have this problem.

 Here are ideas for content for the show.
 Read on to feel more confident about undertaking the challenge of an end of term English show.

 When I gave an end of term shows for parents, here is what I do:

 1. Firstly, I showcase some vocabulary games.
 Here pupils show off their knowledge of vocabulary learned through the term or year.
 These activities include showing vocabulary flashcards, naming pictures and objects, and miming words.

 2. Next, we might perform actions to a song, singing along in the chorus.

 3. I might then stage a game of Simon Says and have the audience join in.

-5. With small groups, one has the luxury of being able to present short skits or plays.
-This would be the pièce de résistence of my shows!
-The advantage of my plays and skits for primary school children is that the lines are simple and repetitive.
+5. Small groups are a luxury because one can present short skits or plays.
+These are the pièce de résistence of my shows!
+The advantage of my role-plays for children is that the lines are simple and repetitive.
 All students know all the lines.
-This way you don't have the nightmare of your main character not showing up on the day because he is home with the flu!
+This way, you don’t have the nightmare of your main character not showing up on the day because he is home with the flu!
 Anyone can step in and take any role.

 6. Other ideas for content are reciting a simple poem over a rhythm.
 Use boxes as drums.
 Kids pat on the boxes in a rhythm and recite the poem.
 Include percussion and music in the show.
 For example, have kids “play” saucepans.
 You’ll notice that each pan has a note!
 The same goes for bottles.
 Make shakers from everyday items, such as putting sand inside a plastic bottle.
 Recite simple rhymes over a rhythm.